Nursing Home Abuse

 Her elder abuse cases have appeared on NBC Nightly News, The Today Show, Fox News, San Francisco’s local KRON Channel 4 and KGO Channel 7 stations, the New York Times, San Francisco Chronicle, California Lawyer, and Miami-Herald.

-Our nursing home abuse attorneys handle a wide range of cases, including:
+Your California nursing home abuse attorney can handle a wide range of cases connected to elder law including:

 - Caregiver fraud

 - Insufficient staffing in nursing homes

 - Obtaining domestic violence and other restraining orders

 - Abandonment and elder abuse in California